 Nigerian cooking 101: Pepper mix | Nigerian pepper mix or pepper base or ata lilo as the Yorubas would call it.

-In Nigeria, majority of our dishes call for pepper mix/ata lilo and this could be in any form or texture.
+In Nigeria, majority of Nigerian dishes call for pepper mix/ata lilo and this could be in any form or texture.
 The almighty Jollof rice calls for pepper mix or base and you would find most Jollof rice recipes includes boiled down pepper mix while recipes like Ofada stew and Efo riro requires coarse pepper mix.

-Yes, every dish requires different pepper mix texture.
+Yes, every Nigerian dish requires different pepper mix texture.
 I should also add that when “Nigerians ask you if there is pepper in the food”, they are clearly not talking about black pepper or white pepper.
-In Nigeria, the answer to that question is scotch bonnet chilli or bird eye chilli (any hot pepper), paprika, red bell pepper and maybe tomatoes blended together to form a base.
+In Nigeria, the answer to that question is scotch bonnet chilli or birds eye chilli (any hot pepper), paprika, red bell pepper and maybe tomatoes blended together to form a base.

-While today’s post is not exactly a recipe, it is a procedure showing you the basis or where to start from when you want to make your pepper mix/base.
+While today’s post is not exactly a recipe, it is a procedure showing you the basics or where to start from when you want to make your pepper mix/base for any Nigerian dish.
 To be honest, when it comes to pepper mix, I think each to his/her own and I am also of the opinion that the environment your pepper is grown would affect the taste of the pepper mix.
 A great example of that, is scotch bonnet.
 The scotch bonnet chilli in the UK is very hot (spicy) compare to the ones we use in Nigeria.
 Back home, you can afford to add 10 pieces of scotch bonnet to a pot of stew meant to feed just 4 people.
 You can’t try that with the scotch bonnet here in the UK except you want something else coming for you.

-Personally, I use more of red bell pepper in my pepper mix depending on the dish I am making.
-Someone left a comment on my Instagram post that they use higher ratio of red bell pepper to tomatoes because the red bell pepper gives the pepper mix stamina.
+Personally, I use more red bell pepper in my Nigerian pepper mix depending on the dish I am making.
+Someone left a comment on my Instagram post that they use a higher ratio of red bell pepper to tomatoes because the red bell pepper gives the pepper mix stamina.
 What she meant was, tomatoes contain about 96% of water and using a high ratio means more cooking time and the consistency of the pepper mix will be light too.

 Last Sunday, I made Jollof rice with mainly tomatoes and I still achieved the same result (a combination of tomato puree and passata).
 I know many of you reading this will almost shoot me for saying I cooked Jollof rice with 90% tomatoes.
 Recently, I stopped used pepper mix for cooking beans too thanks to my active kitchen hot chill sauce.
-In essence what works for A might not necessarily work for B.
+In essence, what works for A might not necessarily work for B.

 Pepper mix can either be used directly pureed (blended with water), grilled before blending or steamed before blending.